HFelixH/Phase_3-project-RPG/README.md

 Test your luck!
 Everything is about chance!

-"s - search" the dungeon for treasure, but beware of monsters!
+"s - search" the dungeon for the key to escape, but beware of monsters!

 "m -move" to the next dungeon or you might be lucky and find the exit!

-Search for treasure!

-Fight monsters!

-Escape!
+Fight monsters! with "a -attack", but keep an eye on your Health Point (HP).

+Find that key and escape and don't die along the way!

-To begin; run ruby rpg.rb
+To begin; run ruby game.rb

 # Good Luck!